adamjvr/AVR-method/README.md

-# AVR-method
+# AVR-method A KiCAD Library Standard
 My Personal KiCAD Library Management Workflow and practices.
+A Standard on which to develop well organized and informative KiCAD libraries.

 ## Schematic Symbol Library Specifications
 Components should be separated by types into the following categories: